Anandsingh1997/PlayQuiz/README.md

 # API

-A simple API that shows the use of get.
+A simple API that uses express to handle different _http requests.

-This is for the projects of the Campus Street, given as a class Activity.
+This is for the projects of the Campus Street Boot Camp, given as a class activity.

 ## How to Run